modalitysystems/modalitysoftware-docs/twa/monitoring.md

 New-EventLog -LogName Application -Source "TWA Monitoring"

+By default this script will output 55200 information event in the Windows Application event log for successful scans and 55404 Warning for an issue that support should look into.

 ```powershell
 # Set this to the correct scan ID for this instance of the script
 $ScanId = 0